JahnelGroup/journey-through-spring/_pages/core/gettingstarted-magic.md

 You’ll often hear people refer to Spring as being complicated or difficult to learn.
 Spring is referred to as “magic” because its abilities at times seem impossible - until you look behind the curtain and understand what’s going on!
 Here are a few of the major features that Spring takes advantage of for it’s so-called magic.

 ## Auto-configuration: Classloader and Resource Management
 Spring Boot introduced the concept of [Auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html){:target="_blank"} which greatly reduced the learning curve of Spring.
-It leverages existing Java technology such as the Classloader and Resource Bundler to perform analysis on “what is present in the application” and make decisions based on it.
+It leverages existing Java technology such as the Classloader and Resource Bundler to perform analysis on *what is present* and make decisions based on it.
 For example if you have a MySQL Driver in your application then you’ll probably be connecting to a MySQL database so the auto-configuration will set that up for you.
 If you have Tomcat dependencies then you’ll probably be starting up a Tomcat container so the auto-configuration will do that for you.

 Auto-configuration is not just restricted to Spring developers, it is available for everyone to [create their own Auto-configuration libraries](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-auto-configuration.html){:target="_blank"} to make their own “magic” happen automatically.